Location: Morning: N 39.38859, W 90.94822

 Evening: N 39.84643, W 95.37791

 I use affiliate links to help fund my travels.
 If you purchase an item from one of those links I may get a commission.
 This doesn’t affect the price you pay.
 More details on the Affiliate Notice page.
-Links with an asterisk are NOT affiliates.
-Just products or services I use and recommend.

 Started on the banks of the Mississippi River and had planned on finishing on the banks of the Missouri River.
 Had an uneventful drive across Missouri.
 300 miles of mostly the same scenery that also looks like Indiana and Illinois and most of Ohio and large portions of probably a dozen other states.
 The one highlight though was stopping at Mark Twain State Park.
 No one else was at any of the recreation areas I stopped at so I pretty much had the place to myself.